A Low-Sodium Diet

 - Regulating the acid-base balance of blood

-- Balances how much fluid the body keeps or eliminates
+- Balancing how much fluid the body keeps or eliminates

 Why should kidney patients monitor sodium intake?